verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Can't spell aurat without aura.
 - [ ] Apsara Guava Glory > Tiramisu.
 - [ ] Hang on!
 What exactly are you saying I did?
+- [ ] Men with deep bass in their natural voice makes me wanna be friends with them.